 Decide what you want and who you want to become.

-Keep choosing to work with purpose and you might find a way to a new job – with a lot more income – faster than you ever thought possible.
+Keep choosing to create art and your boss might find a way to get you a new job and a lot more income faster than you ever thought possible.